SciRooPlot/SciRooPlot/README.md

 - boost >= 1.72
 - ROOT  >= 6.16

-Important note when using the gcc compiler (linux users):
+### Important note for linux users (gcc compiler):
 Since this project relies on cxx17 and ROOT has some compatibility issue when software using a different cxx standard is linked to it (see [here](https://root.cern/manual/integrate_root_into_my_cmake_project/)
-), it is necessary that your ROOT installation was also compiled with cxx17.
+), it is necessary that your ROOT installation was also compiled with cxx17.\
-You will spot this problem when you try to compile the framework and see errors such as `error: conflicting declaration of template ‘template<class _CharT, class _Traits> using basic_string_view = std::experimental::__ROOT::basic_string_view<_CharT, _Traits>’ using basic_string_view = ::std::experimental::basic_string_view<_CharT,_Traits>;`
+You will spot this problem when you try to compile the framework and see errors such as\
+`error: conflicting declaration of template ‘template<class _CharT, class _Traits> using basic_string_view = std::experimental::__ROOT::basic_string_view<_CharT, _Traits>’
+using basic_string_view = ::std::experimental::basic_string_view<_CharT,_Traits>;`\

-This problem does not appear for mac users with usually use the clang compiler.
+This is not an issue for mac users, which usually work with the clang compiler.\
-In order to fix it, you can simply compile the ROOT software as follows:
+In order to fix it, simply compile the ROOT software as follows:
 ```console
 cd ~
 git clone https://github.com/root-project/root